stock2shop/connector/architecture.md

 ### /www/v1/stock2shop/dal

 DAL stands for "Data Access Layer".
 The purpose of this directory is to separate logic related to different systems.
+We use the DAL to standardize the way we synchronize data between channels and Stock2shop.

 ### /www/v1/stock2shop/dal/channel

-The `channel` directory contains our factory classes for channel creation.
+The `channel` directory contains the [Creator](www/v1/stock2shop/dal/channel/Creator.php) factory method class and the contracts for Products, Orders and Fulfillments connector classes.

 ### /www/v1/stock2shop/dal/channels